RTEMS/rtems-docs/ada_user/ada_user.rst

 - SPARC.

 It must be explicitly enabled via the ``--enable-smp`` configure command line option.
-To enable SMP in the application configuration see:ref:`Configuring a System Enable SMP Support for Applications <Configuring-a-System-Enable-SMP-Support-for-Applications>`.
-The default scheduler for SMP applications supports up to 32 processors and is a global fixed priority scheduler, see also :ref:`Configuring a System Configuring Clustered Schedulers <Configuring-a-System-Configuring-Clustered-Schedulers>`.
+To enable SMP in the application configuration see `Enable SMP Support for Applications`_.
+The default scheduler for SMP applications supports up to 32 processors and is a global fixed priority scheduler, see also `Configuring Clustered Schedulers`_.
 For example applications see:file:`testsuites/smptests`.

 *WARNING: The SMP support in RTEMS is work in progress.
 Before you start using this RTEMS version for SMP ask on the RTEMS mailing list.*